kubeflow/community/proposals/kubeflow-conformance-program-proposal.md

 2. The application-under-test integrates well with Kubeflow.

 The first version of the test verifies that the application is integrated with Kubeflow Pipelines.
-Pipeline and Metadata and the binding “glue” for other Kubeflow components.
+Pipeline and Metadata are the binding “glue” for other Kubeflow components.
 Metadata generation is automatic when Kubeflow Application conforms to standard Kubeflow Pipelines component interface.

+**Entitlement**
+- Conformant applications are entitled to refer to the application as “Kubeflow Native” or <TBD>.
+Example usage:
+   - Appending “(Kubeflow Native)” to the distribution name: e.g. SUPER-TRAINER (Kubeflow Native)
+   - Reference the Kubeflow Native designation in discussion with customers, or on public documentation
+   - Display a logo (to be designed) on the public website and documentation of the application
-Kubeflow Application is entitled to refer to the application as "Kubeflow Native" or <TBD>.
-The application may be listed under an application catalog (to be created) under Kubeflow project.
-The naming of the application still needs to follow [Kubeflow Brand Guidelines](https://github.com/kubeflow/community/blob/master/KUBEFLOW_BRAND_GUIDELINES.pdf).
+- The application may be listed under an application catalog (to be created) under Kubeflow project.
+- The naming of the application still needs to follow [Kubeflow Brand Guidelines](https://github.com/kubeflow/community/blob/master/KUBEFLOW_BRAND_GUIDELINES.pdf).

 ## Example